gyanesh-m/Event-embedding-stock-prediction/README.md

-# Event-embedding-stock-prediction[WIP]
+# Event-embedding-stock-prediction

-News titles and content were collected for top 10 companies from Nifty50, Nifty50 midcap and Nifty50 smallcap indices according to their market capitalisation ,from the following websites:
+News titles and content were collected for top 10 companies from **Nifty50**, **Nifty50 midcap** and **Nifty50 smallcap** indices according to their market capitalisation ,from the following websites:
   * economictimes.indiatimes.com
   * reuters.com
   * ndtv.com